acharjee0712/acceptsuitenodeheroku/source/README.md

 4>AcceptCustomer - apiLoginId, apiTransactionKey, iframeCommunicatorUrl, customerId

 ## OPen SSL certificate
-*  If certificate expries , please add the no of days in place of xxx, & run the below command from command prompt  in order to renew the certificate openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days XXX
+*  If certificate expries , please add the no of days in place of xxx, & run the below command from command prompt  in order to renew the certificate<br/>
+     openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days XXX